kexiZeroing/kexiZeroing.github.io/src/posts/rendering-performance.md

 ### The DOMContentLoaded event
 The `DOMContentLoaded` event fires once all of your deferred JavaScript (`<script defer>` and `<script type="module">`) has finished running.
 It doesn't wait for other things like images, subframes, and async scripts to finish loading.
 If we want to capture this data more deliberately ourselves, we need to lean on the Navigation Timing API, which gives us access to a suite of milestone timings.

-- The `DOMContentLoaded` as measured and emitted by the Navigation Timing API is actually referred to as `domContentLoadedEventStart`, you need `window.performance.timing.domContentLoadedEventStart`.
+- The `DOMContentLoaded` as measured and emitted by the Navigation Timing API is actually referred to as `domContentLoadedEventStart`.
 - `domContentLoadedEventEnd` event captures the time at which all JS wrapped in a `DOMContentLoaded` event listener has finished running.
 - `domInteractive` is the event immediately before `domContentLoadedEventStart`.
-This is the moment the browser has finished parsing all synchronous DOM work: your HTML and all blocking scripts it encountered on the way.
-Basically, the browser is now at the `</html>` tag.
-The browser is ready to run your deferred JavaScript.
+This is the moment the browser has finished parsing all synchronous DOM work.
+Basically, the browser is now at the `</html>` tag and ready to run your deferred JavaScript.

 ```js
 window.addEventListener('load', (event) => {